What Does An XRF Analyzer Do

 2. Sample Holder: The sample to be analyzed is placed in a sample holder to ensure proper exposure to the X-ray source.

-3. Detector: The detector is a crucial component that measures the intensity and energy of the characteristic X-rays emitted by the sample.
+3. Detector: The detector is a crucial component.
+It can measure the intensity and energy of the characteristic X-rays emitted by the sample.

-4. Electronics And Data Processing Unit: These components process the signals from the detector, perform the necessary calculations, and provide the elemental composition of the sample.
+4. Electronics And Data Processing Unit: These components process the signals from the detector and perform the necessary calculations.
+They also provide the elemental composition of the sample.

 XRF Analyzer